Skip to content

 Quick start

-Because Kùzu is an embedded database, there are no servers to set up — you can simply import the kuzu module in your preferred client library and begin interacting with the database.
-Cypher queries can be passed as string literals to the execute (or equivalent) method in the respective client, or run directly in the Kùzu CLI shell.
+Because Kùzu is an embedded database, there are no servers to set up — you can simply import the kuzu module in your preferred client library and begin interacting with the database in your client API of choice.
+The examples below demonstrate how to create a graph schema and insert data into an on-disk database.

 main.py